Aarception/Mo-information-security-portfolio/README.md

-> Note To Corporate America: I am not Google's agent.
-Google has no claim over me.
-Furthermore Google and I are not on speaking terms.
-There is no gatekeeper here.
-You are free to contact me. 📱  Oldethornetree@proton.me
+> Note To Corporate America: You are free to contact me. 📱  Oldethornetree@proton.me
 ---

 # SIGNAL INTEGRITY LABS, [tb] LLC